preservim/vim-textobj-quote/README.markdown

 Motion commands on text objects are a powerful feature of Vim.

-By default, for motion commands, `q` denotes an operation on “double” quotes and `Q` denotes an operation on ‘single’ quotes.
-For example, with the `c` change operator:
+By default, for motion commands, `q` denotes an operation on “double” quotes. `Q` for ‘single’ quotes.
+For example, with the `c` change
+operator:

 * `caq` - change _around_ “double” quotes - includes quote chars
 * `ciq` - change _inside_ “double” quotes - excludes quote chars